Transmitter and Receiver

 There is a FS-i6X version of this radio out there.
 There is also a Flysky 10 channel option available for $60.
 This is a more complex radio that has extra i-bus receiver that is designed for the multi-rotor quads.
 I have not used the FX-i6X version but hear it is reliable.

 The FS-i6 works with a trainer cord to help you teach new flyers to fly.
 The trainer cord ties two transmitters together so a beginner can have the confidence of flying on one transmitter while an experienced flyer is in control on another.
 The buddy cords are not expensive but they are specific to this radio brand.
-The buddy cord option is why I like to own a second FS-i6 transmitter.
-I like to use a buddy cord set up with my FPV gear ups so I can let others fly FPV while they wear goggles while I fly LOS to keep them from flying away.
+The buddy cord option is needs a second FS-i6 transmitter.
+I also like to use a buddy cord set up with my FPV gear ups so I can let others fly FPV while they wear goggles while I fly LOS to keep them from flying away.
 The FS-i6 has as great of line of sight performance as any of my 2.4 gHz more expensive radios.

 This radio has telemetry so the receiver tells the transmitter when the battery is plugged in to the receiver and tells you the receiver voltage on the transmitter!!!
 In other words the receiver is sending information back to the transmitter for two way communication.
 My expensive radios don't do this.
 There are other telemetry options also available.